tomsdruvas/React_Shareify_Portofolio_Tracking_App/README.md

-# Group JavaScript Project - Full Stack Stock Tracker App
+# Group JavaScript Project - Full Stack Portfolio Tracker App

 ## Technologies used
 - JavaScript, Node, React, Express, MongoDB

 ## Important
-For app to work create a key.js file under client/src.
+Try running the app without the API key, sometimes it works.
+If it does not try this - create a key.js file under client/src.
 Obtain a key from https://www.alphavantage.co/support/#api-key and include it in the code below within the key.js file:

 `import React from 'react';`